-- (6) Without limiting subclause (4)(b), during the stay safe period, a person in the State of Victoria at an airport or travelling in an aircraft must: - (a) carry a face covering at all times, except where subclause (8)(a) or (b) applies; and - (b) wear a face covering while in an indoor space at an airport (and at all times while inside an aircraft); and - (c) wear a face covering where required to do so in accordance with any other Directions currently in force.
+- (10) Without limiting subclause (8)(b), during the stay safe period, a person in Regional Victoria at an airport or travelling in an aircraft must: - (a) carry a face covering at all times, except where subclause (11)(a) or (b) applies; and - (b) wear a face covering while in an indoor space at an airport (and at all times while inside an aircraft); and - (c) wear a face covering where required to do so in accordance with any other Directions currently in force.

 Note: face shields on their own do not meet the face covering requirements.
-For further information, please refer to the Department of Health's guidelines as amended from time to time by the Victorian government, available at: www.dhhs.vic.gov.au/face-masks-vic-covid-19.
+For further information, please refer to the Department of Health's guidelines as amended from time to time by the Victorian Government, available at: www.coronavirus.vic.gov.au/face-masks

-- (7) Subclause (6)(b) and (c) do not apply if a person complies with any other requirements under any other Directions currently in force and: - (a) the person is an infant or a child under the age of 12 years; or - (b) the person has a physical or mental health illness or condition, or disability, which makes wearing a face covering unsuitable; or - Examples: persons who have obstructed breathing, a serious skin condition on their face, an intellectual disability, a mental health illness, or who have experienced trauma. - (c) the person is communicating with a person who is deaf or hard of hearing and visibility of the mouth is essential for communication; or - (d) the nature of a person's work or education means that wearing a face covering creates a risk to their health and safety; or - (e) the nature of a person's work or education means that clear enunciation or visibility of the mouth is essential; or - Examples: teaching, lecturing, broadcasting. - (f) the person is consuming food, drink or medicine; or - (g) the person is undergoing dental or medical care or treatment to the extent that such care or treatment requires that no face covering be worn; or - (h) the person is receiving a service from a facility which is permitted to operate under, and is operating in accordance with, the Restricted Activity Directions (Victoria), to the extent that it is not reasonably practicable to receive that service wearing a face covering; or
+- (11) Subclauses (10)(b) and (c) do not apply if a person complies with any other requirements under any other Directions currently in force and: - (a) the person is an infant or a child under the age of 12 years; or - (b) the person has a physical or mental health illness or condition, or disability, which makes wearing a face covering unsuitable; or Examples: persons who have obstructed breathing, a serious skin condition on their face, an - intellectual disability, a mental health illness, or who have experienced trauma. the person is communicating with a person who is deaf or hard of hearing and - (c) the person is communicating with a person who is deaf or hard of hearing and visibility of the mouth is essential for communication; or - (d) the nature of a person's work or education means that wearing a face covering creates a risk to their health and safety; or

-- the person is providing a service from a facility which is permitted to operate under, and is operating in accordance with, the Restricted Activity Directions (Victoria), to the extent that it is not reasonably practicable to provide that service wearing a face covering; or - (j) the person is asked to remove the face covering to ascertain identity; or Examples: a person may be asked by police, security, or airport staff to remove a face covering to ascertain identity or when purchasing alcohol or cigarettes. - (k) for emergency purposes; or - (1) required or authorised by law; or - (m) doing so is not safe in all the circumstances. - (8) An Authorised Officer may require a person to attest in writing that they have complied with the requirements of subclause (6) to wear a face covering on an aircraft (subject to clause (8)).
+- (e) the nature of a person's work or education means that clear enunciation or visibility of the mouth is essential; or Examples: teaching, lecturing, broadcasting. - (f) the person is consuming food, drink or medicine; or - (g) the person is undergoing dental or medical care or treatment to the extent that such care or treatment requires that no face covering be worn; or - (h) the person is receiving a service from a facility which is permitted to operate under, and is operating in accordance with, the Restricted Activity Directions (Regional Victoria), to the extent that it is not reasonably practicable to receive that service wearing a face covering; or - (i) the person is providing a service from a facility which is permitted to operate under, and is operating in accordance with, the Restricted Activity Directions (Regional Victoria), to the extent that it is not reasonably practicable to provide that service wearing a face covering; or - (j) the person is asked to remove the face covering to ascertain identity; or

+Example: a person may be asked by police, security, or airport staff to remove a face covering to ascertain identity or when purchasing alcohol or cigarettes. - (k) for emergency purposes; or - (l) required or authorised by law; or - (m) doing so is not safe in all the circumstances. - (12) An authorised officer may require a person to attest in writing that they have complied with the requirements of subclause (10) to wear a face covering on an aircraft (subject to subclause (12)).